-Giving your baby childhood pet memories is probably the best soulful gift you can present to your child.
+Giving your children childhood pet memories is probably the best soulful gift you can present to your kids.
 Newborn babies and Great Dane dogs can live together with peace and love.
 The only thing required is virtuoso handling of the situation before and after introducing your baby to the Great Dane dog.

 Great Dane dogs predominantly hold friendly temperament.
 This ‘gentle giant’ is amenable and kind around babies and grown ups alike.
-Moreover, Danes can grow possessive of the babies and assume baby’s protection their metier.
-Anyhow an efficacious bonding, kicking off at the introduction of baby to the Great Dane, can be ensured through some useful tips.
+Moreover, Danes can grow possessive of the babies.
+It might assume that the baby’s protection is its metier.
+Anyhow an efficacious bonding, kicking off at the introduction of baby to the Great Dane, can be ensured through these useful tips.

-Dogs are sensitive animals and can sense emotions and energies fare more than humans.
-Similarly, your Great Dane dog can sensed the heralds but unable to interpret the situation properly.
+Dogs are sensitive animals and can sense emotions and energies fare more than humans can.
+Similarly, your Great Dane dog can sense the heralds but unable to interpret the situation properly.
 Therefore, it is high time for you to take the lead and acquaint the Great Dane dog with the eminent changes.

 How to Prepare the dog for introducing baby to Great Dane

 Sense of sight is the most basic tool in preparing a Great Dane to meet the baby.
-Thus, let the Dane visualise some peculiar things that would be associated with the baby solely.
+Thus, let the Dane visualize some peculiar things that would be associated with the baby solely.
 Namely, baby toys, baby products like lotion, shampoo, etc. Additionally, the Dane dogs must be taught some basic things beforehand for introducing a baby to it.
+Which are,

 Basic command training revision

 Kick off preparing for the baby with the Great Dane’s training.
 The dog must have learnt basic commands by now, if not, do not delay and train your dog.
 Given the Great Dane dog’s huge existence training the dog becomes even more imperative.